 Address: 1200 S Dusable Lk Shr Dr, Chicago, IL 60605

 Its tanks house over 32,000 animals from over 1,500 species, including sharks, jellyfish, sea horses, penguins, and more.
-This historic aquarium, with its octagonal original floorplan, is one of the most open aquariums you’ll ever experience.
+With its octagonal original floor plan, this historic aquarium is one of the most open aquariums you’ll ever experience.
 It is one of Chicago’s finest institutions and is a favorite among Chicagoans.

 Plus, visitors can get up close with animals during encounters like Stingray Touch or Penguin Encounters!
 You can even feed the stingrays or touch sturgeon and sea stars!
 Plus, who wouldn’t want to meet a penguin?

 Addresses: 1208 W Webster Ave and 254 E Ontario St

 Sweet Mandy B’s Cupcakes is a must-visit for anyone in the area.
 The cupcakes are old-fashioned and homemade, and the shops have bright, colorful décor to attract children.
 In addition to the great taste and fun atmosphere, Sweet Mandy B’s offers various flavors and toppings.